Maryionet/Castaway-or-Escape-scenario-Mod/README.md

 your cabin is just sorrounded with zombies goodluck escaping them!.

+-The Graceyard Scenario

+you start either on the cemetery itself or near it.

 -issues
 When you start up the castaway scenario you get “not good starting location” error i will try to fix but for now simply ignore the error.